AleBello7276/MC-LCE-Rewritten/README.md

 so if you want to help me, you are free to pop into the server🙂

 ## What i want to do
-Basically Rewrite the entire Xbox360 Base Game (TU0) using the java code and some reverse engineering for helping
+Basically Rewrite the entire Xbox360 Base Game (TU0) using the Java version code and some reverse engineering of the binaries for helping

 ### Todo